-Since we use your own stem cells to treat and slow down the progression of COPD, side effects are nearly nonexistent.
-Stem cell therapy has demonstrated the potential to improve quality of life to those who may have otherwise given up hope.
+Since we use your own cells to treat and slow down the progression of COPD, side effects are nearly nonexistent.
+Cellular therapy has demonstrated the potential to improve quality of life to those who may have otherwise given up hope.

-You are concerned that stem cell treatment for lung disease is not approved by the FDA.
-Our stem cell treatments use your body’s (autologous) very own stem cells, so they do not fall under FDA scrutiny.
+You are concerned that cellular treatment for lung disease is not approved by the FDA.
+Our cellular treatments use your body’s (autologous) very own cells, so they do not fall under FDA scrutiny.

 Knowing all of your COPD treatment options is important.
 When you have all of the information you need, you’re better able to make an informed decision about your healthcare.
 Keep reading to learn more about all of your COPD treatment options.

-Understanding stem cell therapy should go beyond the confines of this site, therefore we at the Lung Institute are here to take you outside of our own voices and bring you to doctors and researchers within the field.
-With your health in mind, we’re here to finally answer the question of What Doctors Are Saying About Stem Cells?
+Understanding cellular therapy should go beyond the confines of this site, therefore we at the Lung Institute are here to take you outside of our own voices and bring you to doctors and researchers within the field.
+With your health in mind, we’re here to finally answer the question of What Doctors Are Saying About Cellular therapy?